fbpx

 A sun hat: As mentioned, the sun will be shining all day long so a hat is a great way to protect eyes and face from the sun exposure.
 Locals like straw hats.
 Check out this wide brim one.

-A strapless bra: For all those tops and dresses, or if your outfit demands it, a stick-on one so you look perfect.
+A strapless bra: For all those tops and dresses, or if your outfit demands it, a stick-on one so you look perfect, or these best selling nipple covers if you don’t need the support.
 Find a comfy wire free strapless bra here.

 European / universal plug adaptor: Italy uses standard two round prong European plugs.
 We like the ones which come with USB ports so that we can charge phones, cameras and everything else with just one adaptor.
 I love this one because it has USB ports for all the electronics i carry.

-Sunglasses: We expect sunshine, so a pair of sunglasses is an essential travel item in Venice.
-I like Oakley sunglasses as they are polarized and protect my eyes from any damaging sun rays.
+Sunglasses: I expect sunshine, so a pair of sunglasses is an essential travel item.
+I like Oakley sunglasses as they are polarized and protect your eyes from any damaging sun rays.
 I alway wear them.
 Yes, they are not fashionable, but I have sensitive eyes that don’t like bright days, so they are a lifesaver for me.
 Lately, they have been launching more modern and stylish models.
 Check out their store on Amazon.

 Water bottle: Single use plastic bottles are terrible for the environment so we recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
 Tap water in Italy is safe to drink and you don’t need to bring a water filter, just your regular bottle will do.
 Replenish it in your room or at breakfast, or use any of the public fountains.